Sant'Adriano al Foro: Reconstruction as Curia Julia

 Its structure was modified multiple times before it was deconsecrated in the 1930s to recover the ancient structure of the building.
 On either side of the entrance are niches corresponding to medieval burials.
 The painting of the Holy Family, a product of the school of Raphael, was moved to the modern Church of Santa Maria della Mercede (1958), and the dedication to Saint Adrian added to that church.

 Cardinal deaconry

-It was established in 734 as Cardinal Deaconry of S. Adriano al Foro.
+It was established in 734 as Cardinal Deaconry of Sant'Adriano al Foro.

-On 25 January 1946, the title was suppressed to establish the Cardinal Deaconry of S. Paolo alla Regola.
+On 25 January 1946, the title was suppressed to establish the Cardinal Deaconry of San Paolo alla Regola.

 Cardinal deacons

 The following Cardinals have been Cardinal deacons of the Deaconry, except in special circumstances, which are noted by italics.